+REVISED PROPOSAL

 Proposed Amendment to the By-Laws to the Constitution of the West Virginia State University Faculty Senate

 By-Laws, Article II.A.4 footnote:

-* Senate Bill 703 sets a two-year term for the Advisory Council of Faculty representative and that representative is eligible for re-election.
-Article 6(b) Senate Bill 703 provides for re-election of the representative to the Board oGovernors for up to three additional two-year terms for a maximum of eight consecutive years.
+* WV Code Chapter 1.18B-6-2 sets a two-year term for the Advisory Council of Faculty representative and that representative is eligible for re-election.
+Article 6(b) provides for re-election of the representative to the Board of Governors for up to three additional two-year terms for a maximum of eight consecutive years.
 Article 2A(e).
-The bill does not specify any term limit for the representative to the Advisory Council of Faculty.
+The code does not specify any term limit for the representative to the Advisory Council of Faculty.

 There is also an extraneous paragraph break in the current document, but I don’t think that needs a vote to correct.